KINGGOLDrus/dendulator/README.md

 # Dendulator

-## The Nintendo Entertainment System Emulator written in C
+## A Nintendo Entertainment System Emulator written in C
-This emulator is created as a project for Team Software Development.
+This emulator was created as a project for Team Software Development.

 ## Project team
 KINGGOLDrus